How To Successfully Ask Your Clients For Google Reviews

 Positive reviews are really powerful for local businesses and could help increase conversion rates by up to 270%!
 The majority of consumers use reviews to check out if a business is trustworthy before deciding to buy their products or invest in their services.

-In particular Google My Business reviews are a really big deal.
+In particular Google Business Profile reviews are a really big deal.
 You could call them your best friend for creating online trust and confidence in your customers and their purchase decisions.

 While there are other host sites that you can get reviews on, the majority of search traffic is directed through Google these days.
-Hence GMB is the place we suggest you start with, in terms of hunting down online reviews.
+So, GBP is the place we suggest you start with, in terms of hunting down online reviews.
 It’s particularly powerful for businesses wanting to attract local customers.

 Check out this piece of advice straight from Google themselves: